 Grease Fires: How to Extinguish and Prevent

 The most common cause of household fires is an unattended stove or oven.
-Kitchen fires can cause massive damage and panic, but if you’re prepared for it, you can easily put the fire out, lessen the damage from the smoke and flames, and know how to prevent future fires.
-One of the most common types of kitchen fires is a grease fire.
+Kitchen fires can cause massive damage and panic.
+Yet, if you’re prepared for it, you can easily put the fire out, lessen the damage from the smoke and flames, and know how to prevent future fires.
+One of the most common types of kitchen fires is a grease fire, so let’s discuss what you need to know in order to put one out

 How To Extinguish a Grease Fire